 Affected passengers are typically quarantined to their cabins to prevent spreading the illness, and they are expected to recover within several days.
 However, the physical and emotional discomfort experienced by norovirus victims often completely ruins their vacations.

 What can you do if a loved has lost their life due to someone else’s negligence?
 We recognize the prevalence of food poisoning caused sickness on cruise ships and we are dedicated to protecting the rights of passengers.
 Our law firm extends our condolences for fatal accidents that happen too often on cruise ships.

 Salmonella is another dangerous bacteria.
 It works similar to the norovirus in that it is often transmitted through contaminated food and causes a range of gastrointestinal symptoms, including:

 However, sickness caused by salmonella bacteria lasts somewhat longer as its victims usually take a week to recover.
 Also, if salmonellosis spreads from the intestines to the bloodstream, it can cause death.
 In the United States, about 600 individuals lose their lives every year due to complications of salmonellosis.

 While enjoying a cruise ship vacation, you may wish to take part in some of the organized shore excursions in Florida.
 Most cruise lines combine in their vacation packages days at sea with days on ports, during which you are welcome to participate in shore day trips.

-While the excitement such trips can provide is evident, you may forget about the potential risks of exploring a tropical island or an exotic country, even with a designated guide.
+While the excitement such trips can provide is evident, you may forget about the potential risks of exploring, even with a designated guide.